 Criteria Indicators Data Elements Data Sources & Methods All people with HIV without valid contraindications, should receive the pneumococcal vaccine.
 Percent of people with HIV who have received pneumococcal vaccines (PCV13, PCV15, PCV 20 and PPSV23).
 N: Number of people in the denominator who have received pneumococcal vaccines (PCV13, PCV15, PCV20, and PPSV23).
 D: Number of people with HIV who had a medical visit at least once in the measurement year.
-CAREWare

-CLINICAL PERFORMANCE MEASURES - OPPORTUNISTIC INFECTION PROPHYLAXIS

-Most people with HIV Percent of people with 1) N: Number of people in the CAREWare

-with CD4 counts less HIV who were prescribed denominator who were prescribed

-than 200 cells/mm PCP prophylaxis.
-PCP prophylaxis.

-should receive D: Number of people with HIV with

-chemoprophylaxis CD4 counts below 200 cells/mm

-against Pneumocystis who had at least one medical visit

-pneumonia (PCP). in the measurement year.

-who had at least one medical visit

-in the measurement year, excluding

-those who were not indicated for

-prophylaxis per DHHS guidelines.

-2) N: Number of people in the Clinical chart

-denominator with CD4 counts review

-below 200 cells/mm3 who were

-prescribed PCP prophylaxis.

-D: Number of people with HIV with

-CD4 counts below 200 cells/mm

-who had at least one medical visit

-in the measurement year, excluding

-those who were not indicated for

-prophylaxis per DHHS guidelines.
+CAREWare All people with HIV should receive the full series of a COVID-19 vaccine, regardless of CD4 count or viral load, because the potential benefits outweigh potential risks.
+People with HIV also should receive booster doses of COVID-19 vaccines as recommended by the ACIP.
+The CDC, the American College of Obstetricians and Gynecologists, and the Society of Maternal Fetal Medicine recommend that all pregnant persons, lactating individuals, and those planning pregnancy be vaccinated against COVID-19.
+Percent of people with HIV who have received at least one dose of COVID-19 vaccine.
+N: Number of people in the denominator who have received at least one dose of COVID-19 vaccine.
+D: Number of people with HIV who had a medical visit in the measurement year, excluding those with valid contraindications.
+Clinical chart review

+Criteria Indicators Data Elements Data Sources & Methods CLINICAL PERFORMA NCE MEASURES - OPP ORTUNISTIC INFECTION PROP HYLAXIS Most people with HIV with CD4 counts less than 200 cells/mm3 should receive chemoprophylaxis against Pneumocystis pneumonia (PCP).
+Percent of people with HIV who were prescribed PCP prophylaxis.
+1) N: Number of people in the denominator who were prescribed PCP prophylaxis.
+D: Number of people with HIV with CD4 counts below 200 cells/mm who had at least one medical visit in the measurement year.
+CAREWare 2) N: Number of people in the denominator with CD4 counts below 200 cells/mm3 who were prescribed PCP prophylaxis.
+D: Number of people with HIV with CD4 counts below 200 cells/mm3 who had at least one medical visit5 in the measurement year, excluding those who were not indicated for Clinical chart review prophylaxis per DHHS guidelines.

-&lt;sup>1CAREWare - Outpatient/Ambulatory Medical Care visits include i.e., primary care, lab, medication pick up.
+CAREWare - Outpatient/Ambulatory Medical Care visits include i.e., primary care, lab, medication pick up.